What is GSM?

 I currently have a GSM Phone.
 Will it work overseas?

+It is possible that your current US GSM cell phone will work overseas.
+However, in order to use a different carrier, your phone must be unlocked.
+That means that you cannot simply take out the current SIM cad and replace it with another one.
+However, some phones already come unlocked from the carrier and others are unlockable.
+You will need to check with your carrier to ensure that your cell phone is unlocked or that it can be unlocked.
 All GSM cell phones sold through Cellular Abroad are unlocked and ready to use on practically all GSM networks and with all SIM cards.
 At Cellular Abroad we believe in freedom of choice for our customers in order to provide the best possible price on airtime and network service.
 Most other plans force you to use one system with no control over airtime pricing nor the lowest rates available.

 What is a locked cell phone?

 A locked cell phone is one that has been altered in order to use only one particular cellular network.
 This is often referred to as a service provider lock or "SP lock" for short.
 All GSM network operators lock the GSM cell phones they sell or offer with their cellular services.
 This is the hidden cost of the otherwise "free" or heavily-discounted phone you might receive directly from a network operator by signing a service contract.
 The cost of providing you with a "free" or low cost phone is subsidized over time through more expensive phone rates when you make calls domestically or roaming overseas.
 In the end, you end up paying much more for your "free" phone and service than you would if you purchased a package through Cellular Abroad and had the rock-bottom prices available everywhere.
 An unlocked phone is therefore one where this software restriction has been removed.